-As mentioned above, the Scheme invested in a number of unusual, unregulated, high risk and largely illiquid investments that are difficult to value.
+As mentioned above, the Scheme invested in a number of foreign exchange (forex) and non-forex, unregulated, high risk and largely illiquid investments that are difficult to value.
 As such, in Dalriada's view, there has never been an appropriate default investment arrangement for the Scheme.
-There is also no life-styling option available.
+There is also no lifestyling option available.

-The Scheme held no liquid assets over the period of this Chair's Statement.
+The Scheme currently holds no liquid assets.
 However, should sufficient assets be recovered on behalf of the Scheme in due course, Dalriada will take appropriate advice to determine a suitable investment strategy which reflects Dalriada's intention to wind-up the Scheme as soon as it is able, giving members the opportunity to transfer any remaining funds to a more suitable arrangement.